10 Red Flags To Watch For To Avoid Getting Scammed

 2. Diet Scams

 Diet scams generate more fraud complaints to the Federal Trade Commission than any other health-related scam.
-Diet scams often center around products that either don’t work as advertised, or that can have dangerous side effects.
+Diet scams often center around products that either don’t work as advertised, or that have dangerous side effects.

 Any diet or weight loss product that claims to be “revolutionary,” “miraculous,” or a “scientific breakthrough” is likely a scam.
 Generally speaking, if it sounds too good to be true, it probably is.